-Eco, off-grid log cabins in the Cairngorms – for the Woodsman’s Hut, Lambing Bothy and The Duck’s Nest – prices start at £105 /night for 2 people & minimum of 2 nights stay.
-The Woodsman’s hut offers the most privacy, in the Lambing Bothy you are in the same field as the sheep and chickens and the Duck’s Nest has a lovely view over the pond.
+Eco, off-grid log cabins in the Cairngorms – for the Woodman’s Hut, Lambing Bothy and The Duck’s Nest – prices start at £375 for a 2 nights stay.
+The Woodsman’s hut offers the most privacy, in the Homestead you are in the same field as the sheep and chickens and the Duck’s Nest has a lovely view over the pond.

 Stay at the Lazy Duck

 More of my favourite campsites in Scotland